signalwerk/fontstep/readme.md

 </font>
 ```

-## Aviable Steps
+## Available steps
 For the `action`-attribute you can have one of the steps.
 Described in the following paragraphs.

 ### copysave (action)
-Creats a copy of the font with a new name with following naming scheme: `%Y%m%d-%H%M_generated.vfb`.
+Creates a copy of the font with a new name with following naming scheme: `%Y%m%d-%H%M_generated.vfb`.
 Resulting in names like: `20130824-2301_generated.vfb`

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>